jhvst/jhvst.github.io/blogPosts/modular-neovim/main.md

 };
 ```

-1. First, Nix pulls the remotes from git for LSP of BQN, devenv, and my configuration.
+1. Nix pulls the remotes from git for LSP of BQN, devenv, and my configuration.
-Then, it makes a lock file for each independently.
+2. It makes a lock file for each independently.
-Then, devenv hooks with Nix.
+3. devenv hooks with Nix.
-Then, we define our overlay to get the additional packages our configuration requires.
+4. we define our overlay to get the additional packages our configuration requires.
-Then, we define to build a new version of Neovim using our base config.
+5. we define to build a new version of Neovim using our base config.
-Next, we add specific packages and configurations to [BQN](https://mlochbaum.github.io/BQN/).
+6. we add specific packages and configurations to [BQN](https://mlochbaum.github.io/BQN/).
-Finally, we define that the patched derivation of Neovim should be added to the shell path using `devenv`.
+7. we define that the patched derivation of Neovim should be added to the shell path using `devenv`.

 We can now run `nix run .#neovim -- example.bqn`, which will open `example.bqn` in Neovim (arguments to the program fetched via `nix run` have to be separated with double dashes) with all project-specific addons installed!